October 27, 2023

 A gas-powered vehicle costs an average of $4,500 in maintenance over a five-year timeframe, but this pricing difference could become even more important as the cost of repairs keeps increasing.

 It’s worth noting that your charging habits can make maintenance costs fluctuate.
-For instance, living in a warm climate or relying on Fast DC charging can accelerate battery degradation and cause a battery capacity loss of 3 to 9% over 50,000 miles driven.
+For instance, living in a warm climate or relying on DC fast charging can accelerate battery degradation and cause a battery capacity loss of 3 to 9% over 50,000 miles driven.
 Replacing a battery is a major expense, which is why prioritizing Level 2 charging can contribute to a lower cost of ownership for EVs.

 The total cost of ownership can also vary based on federal and local programs designed to support EV adoption.
 For instance, new owners can qualify for a federal tax credit of up to $7,500 on some EV models, and many states, utilities, and municipalities offer additional incentives to make EV ownership and charging more affordable.

-Explore At-Home EV Charging Options With Qmerit
+Explore EV Charging Options With Qmerit

 The cost of EV ownership can vary, but there are significant cost savings compared to owning a gas-powered vehicle.
 EV owners who rely on at-home charging tend to save even more since electricity rates can be as much as three times cheaper compared to public charging stations.